AwesomeTeamPlayer/ProjectsService/README.md

     "projectId": "abc123"
 }
 ```
-If user was successfully added to project returns `{"status":"ok"}`.
+If user was successfully added to project returns `{"status":"created"}`.

 It creates event:
 ```json